uploadcare/uploadcare-wordpress/readme.txt

 * Upload documents and archives
 * Use Signed Uploads to control who and when can upload files
 * Deliver your media through CDN, it's up to 5x times faster
-* Setup custom CDN CNAME
+* Use custom CDN domain

 ### Languages ###